Back to Blog

 Yoga without breathing is NOT yoga.
 It's just stretching.

-Yoga has the ability to heal.
-This I'm certain of.
+I'm certain that yoga has the ability to heal.

 Let me show you what I mean -